WilliamLwj/About/_pages/about.md

 ## Recent News
 /09/2019 Two papers submitted to AAAI and ICLR.

+/08/2019 I am awarded Dean's list for my final year

 /05/2019 I start to work at Sensetime Research.

+/05/2019 I graduate from the Chinese University of Hong Kong with first honor and will be a Ph.D. student in Statistics at Purdue in September

+/02/2019 I am awarded Heung To Education Fund Mathematics Scholarship and NTK Academic Group Scholarship

 /09/2018 I start to work for Prof. Ronald LokMing Lui on Teichmuller mapping and its applications